ABOUT

 The current model of only seeing a doctor once you have become sick or diagnosed with a chronic disease is an outdated approach and falls short of achieving long-term health and wellness.

-Dr. Shaikh and Dr. Haaland have created the Precision Longevity ecosystem to include a growing number of health professionals in order to curate lifestyle interventions that give personalized action plans for exercise, nutrition, sleep, longevity habits, supplements, and pharmaceuticals.
+Dr. Shaikh and Dr. Haaland created the Precision Longevity ecosystem and assembled a team of highly specialized health professionals in order to curate lifestyle interventions that provide personalized action plans for exercise, nutrition, sleep, longevity habits, supplements, and pharmaceuticals.

 The Precision Longevity philosophy emphasizes the steps required to achieve the “best you” with a focus on living as healthily as possible for as long as possible.
 Our protocols are grounded in the P4 approach of precision medicine, which is predictive, preventive, personalized, and participatory.

-Longevity medicine is a burgeoning field of medicine that focuses on human health and well-being while recognizing that aging itself is a disease.
-Aging is the disease that underlies the vast majority of “chronic diseases.”
-Increasingly, aging itself is a modifiable process.
-This decade holds immense promise and Precision Longevity will be at the forefront of longevity medicine in Canada.
+Longevity medicine is a burgeoning field of medicine that focuses on human health and well-being while recognizing that aging itself is a dynamic process that often underlies the vast majority of “chronic diseases.”
+Increasingly, aging is recognized as a modifiable process.

 Longevity health encompasses healthspan (sustaining optimal physical & mental performance and emotional wellbeing) and lifespan (years of life).
 We value enhanced healthspan as the priority and acknowledge that this also leads to a greater lifespan.